 OVHcloud’s servers are fast, but the only problem is the little downtime.
 OVH is ideal for large use cases that require more server resources than standard websites or apps.

 CDNs are extremely useful for increasing the speed of static files and other media on your web page.
 As a result, rather than only serving users near your web host, you can provide a decent user experience worldwide.
-Most users can expect fast load times because they connect to a proximity server rather than your web server. (read KeyCDN Review).
+Most users can expect fast load times because they connect to a proximity server rather than your ORIGIN server.
+Helpful for your host.

 Choose the exemplary web host service with a nearby data center.
 If you are a Europe customer or your target traffic is in Europe, choose a provider that meets your needs.